• FB

 Why boil the potatoes?

 By doing this, you’re removing some of the starch from the potatoes.
-It also does 2 things:
+It also does two things:

-2. By pulling some of the starch out, you’re forming almost a gelatinous layer on the potato.
-So when it cooks, it helps to dehydrate the potato thus giving you a crispy potato!
+1. By pulling some of the starch out, you’re forming almost a gelatinous layer on the potato.
+So when it cooks, it helps to dehydrate the potato, thus giving you a crispy potato!

 HomeFries6

-1. Once the potatoes are par-boiled, add the butter to the pan with the sauteed veggies, add in the potatoes in a single layer.
+1. Once the potatoes are parboiled, add the butter to the pan with the sauteed veggies, and add the potatoes in a single layer.

 2. WITHOUT stirring, allow them to cook for 4-5 minutes.
-You want to move the potatoes during this time as you want it to brown up.
+You want to move the potatoes during this time as you want them to brown up.

 3. Then, carefully flip and continue cooking.

-4. Once all sides are brownd, add the seasonings and enjoy!
+4. Once all sides are browned, add the seasonings and enjoy!

 • Covered in chili, cheese, and onions